International PANS Registry

 How will you ensure the safety of participant data collected in this study?

-Exported datasets containing subject identifiers will be saved on a secure, password-protected server in an electronic data file that only the project PI (Jessica Gavin, PRAI) and Erin E. Masterson, PhD, MPH is a NIDCR-funded postdoctoral fellow at the University of Washington.
+Exported datasets containing subject identifiers will be saved on a secure, password-protected server in an electronic data file that only the project PI (Jessica Gavin, PRAI) and Erin E. Masterson, PhD, MPH is a NIDCR-funded postdoctoral fellow at the University of Washington will have access to.
+We care about your privacy concerns.
+This project is a HIPPA-compliant research project.
 Both individuals have met the NIH's Protecting Research Human Participants Requirements.

 Please stay tuned as we update our website with more information as this exciting project unfolds.
 If you have any questions we can help answer, just email our registry team: Registry@praikids.org